Home Care Improvement Intervention for Heart Failure

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on improving care transitions rather than changing medication regimens.

-What data supports the effectiveness of the treatment I-TRANSFER-HF for heart failure patients?
+What prior data suggests that I-TRANSFER-HF is safe for heart failure patients?

 Madeline R Sterling, MD, MPH, MS